We're gonna be spending a lot of time outdoors

 Journey Through the Wonders of Nature - North and South Dakota

-10 days itinerary by Gvenet Bloom - Museums and Culture, Nature and Hiking - Car, 9 Hotels
+10 days itinerary by Gvenet Bloom - Uninhabited Nature, History and Culture - Car, 9 Hotels

 Day 1: First acquaintance with North Dakota